A dashboard in the FullStory app showing session replay metrics and rage clicks

 Session replay is the reproduction of a user’s interactions on a website or web application exactly how the user actually experienced it.
 Session replay transforms logged user events, such as mouse movements, clicks, page visits, scrolling, tapping, etc., into a reproduction of what the user actually did on the site or app.

-Session replay–which has been around for more than a decade–might also be referred to as session playback, user experience (UX) replay, or even mouse tracking, among other names.
+Session replay–which has been around for more than a decade–might also be referred to as session playback, session recording, user experience (UX) replay, or even mouse tracking, among other names.

 Session replay is a powerful form of qualitative research, enabling researchers to see and learn from the behaviors of individual users, and combine qualitative and quantitative data.